 3: Are you planning to do any continuing education in L.A. (e.g. graduate school, acting classes, etc.)?
 If so, please provide details.

-4. This program requires that you work with your group of mentees and mentors.
-Please describe how you could contribute to group mentorship, share advice, support your peers, and collaborate with them.
+4. This program requires that you work with your mentee group, as well as your mentors.
+Please describe how you could contribute to group mentorship and support your peers.

-Please note that your NYU in LA application will not be judged on the artistic merit of your creative portfolio or website content.
+Please note that your Tisch LA application will not be judged on the artistic merit of your creative portfolio or website content.
 These materials will merely be used to assess your preparedness for your career path, including your readiness to share creative samples with industry members.

 - Please be aware that you may need to have an active Tisch College Central alumni account as part of the application process.
 If you do not have a Tisch College Central account, registration information can be found at here.
 Registration approvals may take up to two business days so please factor in that time when considering the application deadline.